vijayraavi/architecture-center/docs/guide/design-principles/index.md

 **Plan for growth**.
 A solution might meet your current needs, in terms of number of users, volume of transactions, data storage, and so forth.
 However, a robust application can handle growth without major architectural changes.
 Your business model and business requirements will likely change over time.
 If a design is too rigid, it becomes hard to evolve the application for new use cases and scenarios.

 **Manage costs**.
-In a traditional on-premises application, you pay upfront for hardware (CAPEX).
+With on-premises applications, you pay upfront for hardware (CAPEX).
 In the cloud, you pay for the resources that you consume.
-Make sure that you understand the pricing model for the services that you consume.
+Make sure that you understand the pricing model for the services that you use.
 See [Azure pricing][pricing] for more information.
 Also consider your operations costs.
 In the cloud, you don't have to manage the hardware or other infrastructure, but you still need to manage your applications, including DevOps, incident response, and disaster recovery.

 [autoscaling]: ../../best-practices/auto-scaling.md
 [azure-limits]: /azure/azure-subscription-service-limits